s3437526/DIG31-frontend/README.md

 - Add username to user collections
 - Hide sidenav when clicking on item?
 - Remove/change scrollbar to look more stylish and discrete while still indicating scrollable content
-- Sign in dialog (when launched from logged in user) does not allow clicking outside it to dismiss it even though it should
 - Implement system status and logs menu items
 - Implement notifications and warnings menu items
 - Add GSAP animation to device status lights